pactflow/docs.pactflow.io/website/docs/docs/user-interface/settings/authentication.md

 title: Authentication
 ---

-You can enable SSO user authentication using either Github or Google.
+To make it simpler to access Pactflow, we've rolled out Single Sign On (SSO) authentication with Github and Google.
+This is available for users of all Pactflow Plans.

 Pactflow also supports authenticating with a SAML IDP on supported plans, please <a href="mailto:support@pactflow.io">email the Pactflow team</a> to enable that.

+## How it works

 SSO users are automatically provisioned when they first authenticate.